Nata Lee Exposes Chest Through Wet White Top In Sexy Island Throwback

 “Love it there.
 Can’t wait to go back someday x,” one fan wrote, agreeing with Lee about the gorgeous island.

-“Could there be more perfection in one woman…..,” a second admirer added.
+“Could there be more perfection in one woman…..” a second admirer added.

 “Wow girl you are so beautiful,” one more chimed in, ending the post with a series of flame, heart, and rose emoji.